Hilti Drives International Expansion

 Founded in 1941

-The multi-billion dollar multinational develops, manufactures and and markets products for construction, building maintenance and mining.
+The multi-billion dollar multinational develops, manufactures and markets products for construction, building maintenance and mining.
 The product range is mainly targeted at businesses.
 Hilti operates in 120 countries and runs 39 country-specific online stores.

 Innovation as Corporate Essence